 Based on International Coffee Organization (ICO) records, there are 4 types of coffee that are traded globally namely arabica coffee, robusta coffee, liberica coffee and excelsa coffee.
 The four types of coffee come from 3 species of coffee plants.
 Arabica is produced by the Coffea arabica plant.
 Robusta produced Coffea canephora plant.
 While liberica and excelsa are produced by Coffea liberica plant, exactly Coffea liberica var.
 Liberica for coffee liberica and Coffea liberica var.
 Dewevrei for excelsa coffee.

 In the early days, coffee was only known in Islamic societies in the Arabian peninsula.
 In the early 17th century coffee began to be traded out of Arabia via the port of Mocha in Yemen.
 Arab merchants monopolize this commodity for a long time In the 18th century, Europeans began to produce coffee outside Arabia.
-Until in 1720, the Dutch shifted Yemen as world coffee exporter.
-Dutch products obtained from coffee plantations in Java and the surrounding islands, currently Indonesia.
+Until 1720, the Dutch shifted Yemen as a world coffee exporter.
+Dutch products are obtained from coffee plantations in Java and the surrounding islands, currently Indonesia.
 Indonesia became the world’s largest coffee producer for almost a century.
-In 1830 Indonesia’s position as the largest coffee producer shifted Brazil.
+In 1830 Indonesia’s position as the largest coffee producer shifted to Brazil.
 Until now, Brazil is the world’s largest coffee producer.

 The modern era

 Today coffee is grown in more than 50 countries in the world.
-Brazil, Vietnam, Colombia, Indonesia and Ethiopia are the largest coffee-producing countries.
+Brazil, Vietnam, Colombia, Indonesia, and Ethiopia are the largest coffee-producing countries.
 Brazil is the dominant coffee producer.
 The amount of coffee produces about one-third of the world’s total coffee production.
 By 2015 Brazil produces about 2.5 million tons of coffee beans.
-Coffee production in Brazil is dominated by arabica about 80%, the rest is robusta.
+Coffee production in Brazil is dominated by arabica about 80%, and the rest is robusta.
 Arabica coffee is considered better and appreciated higher than other types of coffee.
 Meanwhile, in 2015 Indonesia occupies the position of the four coffee-producing countries.
 According to the Indonesian Coffee Exporters Association (GAEKI), about 83% of Indonesia’s coffee production is from robusta and 17% arabica.
 Indonesia also produces coffee types of liberica and excelsa but the amount is not significant when compared to arabica and robusta.